Skip to content

 be captivated by scripture

-I remember the awful incident with the same clarity that characterized the cloudless sky of that subzero night.
-My family and I had just hunkered down in our warm house when the frantic call came.
-I looked out the window and saw nothing.
-Barely a moment later, I looked again and found their house fully engulfed.
-Angry flames reached high into the night sky like the fires of hell.
+I remember that awful incident with the same chilling clarity of the cloudless, subzero night.
+My family and I had just settled in for bed when the frantic call came.
+I ran outside to the end of our driveway and there, down the road, the neighbor’s house looked like a burning ship on a black sea, the angry flames reaching high into the night sky like the fires of hell.

-The neighbors raced to our house with only the clothes on their backs.
-No coats despite the dangerous temps, and one boy didn’t even have shoes or socks to protect his bare feet.
-The air was so cold the water from the firemen’s hoses froze in thick, lumpy layers on the outside of the house while the inside burned like an incinerator.
+Its occupants raced to our house with only the clothes on their backs.
+No coats despite the dangerous temps.
+One boy didn’t even have shoes or socks to protect his bare feet against the snow-covered ground.
+The air was so cold the water from the firemen’s hoses froze in thick, lumpy layers on the bushes outside the house while the inside burned like an incinerator.

 The Value of An Eyewitness